marz-hunter/all-candlestick-pattern-indicators/README.md

-# All Candlestick Pattern Indicators 所有技术形态指标
+# All Candlestick Pattern Indicators 所有技术形态指标 Translated indonesian
 This is an enhanced version of candlestick pattern indicators in `TradingView`.
 Compared with the built-in one, it is more powerful since it has:
 ✔️ optimized codes to run faster
 ✔️ lots of filter options to see only your favorite indicators